Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 URLConnection-based HTTP client

-Any synchronous client using the URLConnection-based HTTP client HttpURLConnection doesn't have a mechanism to enable keep-alive.
+Any synchronous client that uses the URLConnection-based HTTP client HttpURLConnection doesn't have a mechanism to enable keep-alive.

 Example to enable TCP Keep-Alive on a Netty-based HTTP client